 Here’s Why Steve McCurry was “Utterly Captivated” by Flåm, Norway

 Mist-dappled mountains.
 Spellbinding fjords.
 Majestic waterfalls.
 A former home to the legendary seafaring Vikings.
 Welcome to Norway, the longest country in Europe with 63,000 miles of coastline.
 Its human history dates back almost 10,000 years, while nature has been shaping its spectacular geography for eons.
+To capture some of the best landscapes in Norway, we welcomed back master photographer Steve McCurry.

-Fresh from a quest to capture the cultural essence of Denmark, master photographer Steve McCurry traveled to Norway to unlock its breathtaking natural beauty through his award-winning camera lens.
+Fresh from a quest to capture the cultural essence of Denmark, McCurry traveled to Norway to unlock its breathtaking natural beauty through his award-winning camera lens.
 He arrived to find a country framed by rugged mountains along its eastern border with Sweden, and a western coastal landscape dominated by a network of pristine inland waterways.
 These include the country’s most renowned geographic features, its iconic fjords, which flow through ancient river-eroded valleys that have been further sculpted by the scouring effect of glacial action over the ages.

 As McCurry observed, “The Norwegian coast is one of the most dramatic landscapes on the planet.
 The steep mountain fjords offer great vantage points that allow the photographer to capture aerial-like shots of the valleys, waterfalls, and coastal islands that seem to magically emerge from the water below.”